What is Bastion?

 We work directly with the nonprofit on-site to monitor the progress of the project and evaluate the results.

-We also commission independent monitoring and reporting through visits to the project sites and interviews with local staff and recipients.
-These reports are shared with the local partners to make the necessary adjustments.
+We also commission independent monitoring and reporting through visits to the project sites and interviews with local staff and beneficiaries.
+These reports are shared with the investors and with the local partners to make the necessary adjustments.

 How do you select the local organizations?